LOUISE TAYLOR, the Guardian’s north-east football writer, has penned her personal take on the David Moyes sexism row in today’s edition of the paper.

 He has since tried to claim that the resultant disappointment and tension were responsible for his acting entirely “out of character” in the “heat of the moment”.
 The problem is that it is almost impossible to imagine Moyes directing the same words towards a male reporter.

-Having played his football and begun coaching during an era when the sport was very much “man’s game” the suspicion is that he simply reverted to default mode.
+Having played his football and begun coaching during an era when the sport was very much “a man’s game”, the suspicion is that he simply reverted to default mode.
 Annoyed by Sparks’s suggestion that a rare appearance from Ellis Short, Sunderland’s owner, in the Stadium of Light directors’ box might signify a manager under pressure, Moyes betrayed a latent lack of respect for women reporters.

 Until relatively recently, such mindsets were, if not exactly the norm, fairly widespread.
 If it should be pointed out that he encouraged his own daughter’s progress as a talented player in Preston’s junior women’s team and, during his time on Merseyside, was also a staunch supporter of Everton’s female side, his apologists’ key mitigating point is less convincing.